Long-Term Economic Questions

 foreign travel, low interest rates on all US debt including mortgages

 and cheaper foreign expansion by US companies.

-high valued dollar
+high valued dollar hurts

 imports and anyone working for these companies.

 Economic Normality 1945-2015